 (5) A traffic infringement notice may, whether or not the prescribed penalty has been paid, be withdrawn by the sending of a notice, in the prescribed form, signed by a prescribed officer, to the alleged offender at his last known place of residence or business, advising the alleged offender that the traffic infringement notice has been withdrawn; and, in that event, the amount of any prescribed penalty that has been paid shall be refunded.

-(5a) In subsection (5) “alleged offender”, in relation to a traffic infringement notice that is left in or upon, or attached to, a vehicle under subsection (2) or is served on the owner of a vehicle under subsection (3a), means the owner of the vehicle.
+(5a) In subsection (5) —

+“alleged offender”, in relation to a traffic infringement notice served on a responsible person under section 102A or 102B, means the responsible person.

 (6) Where a prescribed penalty has been paid pursuant to a traffic infringement notice and the notice has not been withdrawn as provided by subsection (5), proceedings shall not be brought against any person with respect to the offence alleged in the notice.